Adaptors / Oracle Retail

 - Repeatable rehearsals: orchestration patterns produce identical results every run, so issues found once stay fixed

-- Audit-ready evidence: reconciliation packs with counts, totals, and deltas are produced automatically at each stage
+- Audit-ready evidence: deterministic validation produces reconciliation packs with counts, key metric totals, deltas, and field-level checks across key objects and cross-domain relationships at each stage

 - Less manual scripting: code-printing replaces hand-coded SQL and PL/SQL, reducing development time and error risk